Fort Peck Reservoir’s Newest Fishing Outfitter

 619 North Sewell

 Miles City, MT 59301

 Fish with Bernie for walleyes, sauger, lake trout, smallmouth bass, and northern pike on Montana’s Fort Peck Reservoir

 Against the backdrop of the wild Missouri Breaks, Fort Peck Reservoir offers some of the most unique fishing in the United States for walleyes, sauger, saugeye, smallmouth bass, northern pike, lake trout and chinook salmon.

 It’s about as close as you can get to a wilderness fishing experience in the safety and comfort of a nice, big, well-equipped motor boat.
 Fort Peck Reservoir is so remote cabins will only be seen at five places on the entire 134-mile reservoir.
 During some weekdays, you may not see another boat.
 But as they say, you’ve got to know the territory to find fishing success.

-Licensed Montana fishing outfitter Bernie Hildebrand guides out of Hell Creek Marina, 26 miles north of Jordan, and works the fish-rich reaches of the lake from Gilbert Creek on the east to Timber Creek and the Narrows on the west.
+Licensed Montana fishing outfitter Bernie Hildebrand guides out of Hell Creek State Park, 26 miles north of Jordan, and works the fish-rich reaches of the lake from Gilbert Creek on the east to Timber Creek and the Narrows on the west.
 It’s some of the best fishing on the entire lake.